 Besides being unbearably cold in the winter season, AMS (acute mountain sickness) is sure to hit even the most experienced travelers, as the altitude is high and vertiginous.
 For altitude sickness carry medicines and give yourself enough time to acclimatize when you reach Leh.

 While on your way to the Magnetic Hill from Leh, you can halt at Gurudwara Pathar Sahib, which is at a distance of around 23 km from Leh.
 This Gurudwara was built in the early 16th century to commemorate Guru Nanak Dev’s visit to Ladakh.

 It is important to note that there is not much food or stay options near Magnetic Hill, so it is advised to make a day trip from Leh and return by evening.
 Also, better stock enough food and water before your trip to Magnetic Hill in case you do not like what is available at Nimmu village.

 BSNL and Airtel postpaid numbers work fine near Leh, other networks do not get any reception.
 BSNL has the widest coverage and Reliance Jio has also begun its operation starting 2018.

 While some people make it a point to visit Magnetic Hill on their trip to Ladakh, some come across it on their way and fail to notice the illusion.
 And yet, some don’t even know of this amazing phenomenon.
-Nature (and Physics) has its own mysterious ways to surprise us and Magnetic Hill near Leh is one of the rare yet dramatic natural illusions that you just cannot miss.
+Nature (and Physics) has its mysterious ways to surprise Magnetic Hill and us near Leh is one of the rare yet dramatic natural illusions that you just cannot miss.